 - 1. Golf related activities including but not limited to golf courses, driving ranges, and mini-golf courses

 - 2. Aviation use (heliport only)

 - 3. Kennel

 - 4. School

-- 5. Tower Structures including but not limited to, towers for transmission, communication, cellular telephones, and wind energy
+- 5. Tower Structures including but not limited to, towers for transmission, (other than telecommunications), and wind energy

 - 6. Club membership

 - 7. Automobile service station

 - 8. Warehouse/Self Storage units (review)

 - 9. Public Transportation facility

 - 10. Off Highway Recreational Vehicle sales & repair facilities

 - 11. Truck Stop

 - 12. Bank or Credit Union

 - 13. Parking facility, commercial parking lot or parking garage

 - 14. Caretaker facilities

 - 15. Light industrial use may be permitted in this zone by special exception by the Board of Adjustment, providing the following minimum requirements are met:

-a. such light industrial establishments shall not employ more than 20 people per shift with a maximum of two eight-hour shifts daily;
+- a. such light industrial establishments shall not employ more than 20 people per shift with a maximum of two eight-hour shifts daily;

-- b. maximum total building coverage shall be 50% of the lot; - c. maximum total lot coverage of all impervious surfaces shall be 75%; - d. all activities are carried on within the principal building; and - e. any other conditions which the Board deems reasonable and necessary - according to the provisions of Article II, Section 17-24 of this Ordinance. - 16.
-Accessory uses to above - Section 17-53.a.
-Minimum Lot Size and Frontage
+- b. maximum total building coverage shall be 50% of the lot;

+- c. maximum total lot coverage of all impervious surfaces shall be 75%;

+- d. all activities are carried on within the principal building; and

+- e. any other conditions which the Board deems reasonable and necessary according to the provisions of Article II, Section 17-24 of this Ordinance.

+- 16. Accessory uses to above